5 Best Practices To Optimize NOI For Small Operators | Grace Hill

 2. Invest in Innovative Solutions

-While property performance starts with hiring and retaining quality associates, not everything is a matter of manpower.
-Onsite teams need the right tools to efficiently perform their jobs, and that means strategically deploying technology.
+While property performance starts with hiring and retaining quality associates, not everything is a matter of workforce.
+Onsite teams need the right tools to perform their jobs efficiently, and that means strategically deploying technology.

-For smaller operators, tech budgets may be limited, but a venerable property management system (PMS) should be standard business practice.
-Not only does a PMS pay for itself through the efficiencies it creates, but it establishes the foundation for integrations such as training platforms and maintenance workflow systems.
+Tech budgets may be limited for smaller operators, but having a reputable property management system (PMS) should be standard business practice.
+Not only does a PMS pay for itself through the efficiencies it creates, but it also establishes the foundation for integrations such as training platforms and maintenance workflow systems.

 To stay within budgets, companies can also get creative with their uses of technology.
 For example, some operators use Skype or Facetime in lieu of dedicated virtual or self-guided tour platforms, which often come with substantial price tags and longer implementation periods.

-Equipping an onsite team with tools that return time to their workday leads to increased productivity and job satisfaction.
+Equipping an onsite team with tools that return time to their workday increases productivity and job satisfaction.
 This ultimately improves the resident experience, as well.

 3. Consolidate Supplier Partnerships